How to Prevent Credit Card Fraud

 When you file a fraud report with your credit card company, they will likely freeze your account and issue you a new card with different numbers.

-- Change your passwords: Review your financial accounts and create new passwords that are strong in case your accounts were hacked.
-It’s also important to use a strong password and two-factor authentication on your account to further protect your financial information.
+Review your financial accounts and create new passwords that are strong in case your accounts are hacked.
+A strong password and two-factor authentication on your account are also essential to further protect your financial information.